 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.

 A Bachelor of Arts (BA) degree in speech and hearing sciences provides the foundation education students need to pursue the advanced degrees necessary for professional certification in speech pathology or audiology.

 In addition to classes in biology, chemistry, education, linguistics, mathematics, psychology, physics, and statistics, the curriculum includes courses in:

 - Hearing science

 - Basic neuroscience for speech and hearing

 - Psychology of language

 - Language acquisition

-See Communication Sciences and Disorders in the UI General Catalog for more information about the major and graduating with honors.
+See Speech and Hearing Science BA in the UI General Catalog for more information about the major and graduating with honors.